Secondary source in a book

 • Use the shortened form for second and subsequent footnotes.

-• For online books, include the DOI (or URL) as the last part of the citation and refer to section headings in lieu of page numbers.
+• For online books, include the DOI (or URL) as the last part of the citation.